Jahia/widen-asset-picker/doc/en/contentDefinition.md

     - [Views](#views-4)

 ## Architecture overview
-The node type architecture implemented in this module is design to be easily extended by a customer or its integrator.
+The node type architecture, implemented in this module, is designed to be easily extended by a customer or his integrator.
-Indeed, a customer can create in Widen its own metadata and content definition.
-So, this modules cannot cover all the possible case.
+Indeed, a customer can create in Widen his own metadata type.
+So, this module cannot cover all the possible case.
 But, new multimedia node types can be easily created.

-> Node types and mixin definitions, discussed later in this section, are written in the file [definition.cnd].

 The module provides multiple mixins (explained later) and 5 node types :
 1. `wdennt:widenReference`